Anne Kristen: Theatre

+Radio

 Early television career

 Kristen's first role was on BBC Sunday-Night Play in 1960, for one episode, as the character Nellie Watson.
-She then appeared in Doctor Finlay's Casebook for two episodes in 1963 and 1966, and throughout the 1960s she made numerous one-episode appearances in various TV series.
-She was in The Expert for 3 episodes in 1969.
-The most famous act from Kristen's debut was her role in Coronation Street, in 1971, as Olive Rowe.
+She then appeared in Doctor Finlay's Casebook for two episodes in 1963 and 1966, with a later guest appearance on Doctor Finlay in 1994.
+Throughout the 1960s she made numerous one-episode appearances in various TV series.
+She was in The Expert for three episodes in 1969.
+Her best-known early role was in Coronation Street, in 1971, as Olive Rowe.